Arisercubick/Chiikawa/README.md

   - Loading screen cycles through fun messages while computing the score.
 - **Game**:
   - Modular 2D platformer engine in `scripts/theGame/game.js` (all core logic and rendering).
-  - Each world/level is a separate file (e.g., `world1.js`, `world2.js`) that provides level data and calls the engine.
+  - Each world/level is a separate file (e.g., `world1.js`, `world2.js`, etc.) that provides level data and calls the engine.
   - Level switching: When you finish a world, a "Continue" button appears to load the next world/level.
   - Main character: `AdorableCutieChiikawa.png`.
   - Enemies: